IARCbioinfo/hla-neo-nf/README.md

 export TMPDIR=/tmp
 ```

-### running error
+### Running error
-Some software may occasionally crash
+The mhccons module may occasionally crash and require a re-run (see https://github.com/griffithlab/pVACtools/pull/325 ).
+If this happens too much, you can use increase hte maximum numbers of retries in the nextflow config file.

 ## Contributions